 |Qt Wayland Compositor||Linux||Linux and Boot to Qt targets.||Provides a framework to develop a Wayland compositor.|

-Note: All* refers to all supported platforms except QNX and INTEGRITY.
+Note: All* refers to all supported platforms except INTEGRITY.

 The following add-ons are still in development, but are available as technology previews: